brezniczky/github-trends/analysis.md

 continues to stretch on.
 Judging the topic is difficult, subjective and is prone to statistical methodological issues.

-This analysis is aimed at getting some indication of the trends, but by no means to come up with a definitive result or judgement over any debate.
+This document is aimed at getting some indication of the trends, but by no means to come up with a definitive result or judgement over any debate.

-The present version attempts to achieve even less - to be a starting point for the above.
-I had to do some manual scraping to get some results quickly, hopefully no error has been made, a more streamlined approach is to follow later.
+The present version is in an exploratory/draft status, and attempts to achieve even less - to be a starting point for the above.

 To gather the data, a GitHub API client script was used to obtain weekly statistics, then a moving average was applied to get values smoothed over 53-week windows to get visually comprehensible charts and compensate for seasonality effects.
-The results make it clearer than yearly data what happens with R and Python in the 'Analysis' section.
 The R vs. 'Analysis' numbers clearly feature an outlier, it is yet to be looked into what event this corresponds with.

 Keyword \#1: "Analysis"
 -----------------------